MileHacker Logo

 Tap water is commonly seen as safe locally, but bottled water Is recommended for travelers.
 Restaurants keep good hygiene.
 For street food, choose popular, busy stalls.

-Travel insurance is essential for all travelers and is required for your visa.
+Travel insurance is crucial for all travelers and is essential for your visa.

 Emergency Contacts & Support